JohnOmernik/zetago/README.md

 1. The best part about zeta is the packages!
 2. You can build, install, start, stop, and uninstall pacakges with the ./zeta package interface
 3. $ ./zeta package # For more info
+4. A Very important package if you want to do services is the marathonlb package ./zeta package build marathonlb and ./zeta package install marathonlb